lokeshwaran100/ditty/README.md

 Ditty have the potential to make financial services more accessible and inclusive for everyone.

 ## Revenue Model

+**1$ Creation Fee:** For every chit fund account that is created the dapp can charge a fixed fee of 1$

-Advertising: The dApp could sell advertising space to businesses that want to reach its users.
+**Advertising:** The dApp could sell advertising space to businesses that want to reach its users.
 This would be a relatively low-effort way to generate revenue, but it is important to ensure that the ads are relevant to the dApp's users and do not disrupt their experience.

-The best revenue model for a decentralized chit fund dApp will depend on a number of factors, such as the target market, the features of the dApp, and the overall business strategy.

 In addition to the above revenue models, decentralized chit fund dApps could also explore new and innovative ways to generate revenue.
-For example, they could use blockchain technology to create new types of financial products and services.
-They could also partner with other businesses to offer integrated services.
+For example, we could use blockchain technology to create new types of financial products and services.
+We could also partner with other businesses to offer integrated services.

-The potential for revenue generation in the decentralized chit fund space is significant.
-As more and more people adopt cryptocurrency and blockchain technology, there is a growing demand for financial services that are decentralized and transparent.
-Decentralized chit fund dApps can meet this demand and provide a valuable service to their users.

 ## Testing Instructions